singhraghuveer31/Assignments/DatabaseSchemaEngine/README.md

         <add key="schema:domain-model:allowEnityUpdateFromFile" value="true" />

+The below setups are specific to target database framework.

 **SCFDB**
 - Template Directory Path - This path will contain the template files required for SFCDB schema generation.
 Replace the TEMPLATE_PATH with the actual path on your machine.